min2ha/ukwa-site/content/target/46262/index.en.md

   "subject": "Brexit"
 }

-# Guaridan, The: Most Britons do not see foreign students as immigrants, survey shows

 Poll show less than a quarter of adults think of foreign students as immigrants, while two thirds say overseas students are positive for the local economy.